Children’s Cancer Survivor Program

 Our goal is to keep survivors of cancer healthy and to educate them about their health risks.

-Any survivor of childhood cancer, regardless of age or where they were treated during childhood, is encouraged to visit annually for a minimum of 10 years after completing treatment.
+Any survivor of childhood cancer, regardless of age or where they were treated during childhood, is encouraged to visit annually.

 About the Cancer Survivor Program